 At Hardt Law, P.L.L.C., we want to help you understand the child custody arrangements available to parents in Virginia.
 When you know what’s ahead, you and your attorney can seek legal solutions that meet your family’s needs.

 “Child custody” is the care, control, and maintenance of a child.
 In cases of divorce, it may be necessary for the courts to step in and help parents come to reasonable child custody arrangements that meet the child’s best interests.
 However, “child custody” is a blanket term and doesn’t accurately describe the numerous child custody arrangements available to parents in Virginia.

-First, there are two distinct categories of child custody:
+First, there are two distinct types of child custody in Virginia:

 - Legal custody

 Legal custody refers to a parent’s ability to make vital decisions concerning a child’s care and upbringing, like those concerning medical, religious, and educational needs.
 Courts can give joint or sole legal custody to one or both parents.

 Physical custody relates to where the child lives.
 The custodial parent is the parent with primary physical custody of the child; that is, the parent with whom the child lives most of the time.
 The non-custodial parent typically has visitation rights.

 Joint custody arrangements give both parents responsibility for the care and upbringing of the child, while sole custody places the responsibility on the shoulders of one primary parent.
 The courts make child custody arrangements based on the child’s best interests.
 That could mean granting both parents joint legal and physical custody of a child, joint legal and sole physical custody, or some other combination that meets the physical and emotional needs of the child.

 Virginia courts evaluate numerous factors when determining the custody arrangements that best meet the needs of a child.
 Most judges consider the following: